Search element - Quick search bar

 What if I am too unwell to breastfeed?

-If you are too unwell to breastfeed your baby, another option is to express regularly so that your baby keeps receiving your breastmilk and so is less likely to become unwell.
-Before expressing, it is important to wash your hands thoroughly with soap and water.
-If using a breast pump, it is important to ensure proper cleaning is followed.
+If you are too unwell to breastfeed your baby, another option is to express.
+That way, your baby keeps receiving your breastmilk and is less likely to become unwell.

 Will my supply reduce if I have COVID-19?

-Some mothers notice a drop in their supply when they are unwell.
-If this happens to you, you can discuss it with a breastfeeding counsellor
+Some mums notice a drop in their supply when they are unwell, including with COVID-19.
+If this happens to you, you can discuss it with a breastfeeding counsellor.
+Continue to breastfeed or express often and stay hydrated.
+Your supply should return to normal as you recover.

 How can I reduce the risk of spreading the virus to others?

-Even if you don’t have symptoms of COVID-19, there are things we can all do in order to minimise the chances of spreading COVID-19.
-For example, it is important to:
+Even if you don’t have any symptoms, there are things we can all do to minimise the chances of spreading COVID-19:

-• Wash your hands often using soap and water or an alcohol-based hand sanitiser.
+• Wash your hands often using soap and water or use an alcohol-based hand sanitiser.

 • Cover your mouth and nose with a bent elbow or tissue when coughing or sneezing, and immediately throwing away any used tissues.